miruts/graph-reorder/README.md

 ## Reordering
 Each Folder contains how to run or use reordering method, script, and tools

-PS. reordering methods, or scripts should not be run in parallel because they use the same temp file for loggin runtimes and could cause trouble
+PS. reordering methods, or scripts should not be run in parallel because they use the same temp file for logging runtimes and could cause trouble.